climet-eu/docs/docs/lab/urls/index.md

 - `https://lab.climet.eu/<version>/gist/[github]/<org>/<gist>/*filepath`: downloads the specified GitHub gist file and opens it in the specified version of the lab
 - `https://lab.climet.eu/<version>/raw/[github]/<org>/<repo>/<branch>/*filepath`: downloads the specified file from a GitHub repository's branch and opens it in the specified version of the lab
 - `https://lab.climet.eu/<version>/raw/[github-tag]/<org>/<repo>/<tag>/*filepath`: downloads the specified file from a GitHub repository's tag and opens it in the specified version of the lab
+- `https://lab.climet.eu/<version>/raw/http/*url`: downloads the file from the specified URL and opens it in the specified version of the lab

 where